TheresaLui/SelfHelpContent_v2/articles/azure.cloudshell/azure-cloudshell.md

 />

 # Before continuing to create a case, ask yourself
-# Is the Problem with Cloud Shell or the underlying Service.
-For example, Cloud Shell is throwing an Error
+Is the Problem with Cloud Shell or the underlying Service.
+For example, Cloud Shell is throwing an Error<br>
-# or Cloud Shell doesn't work with a particular Browser.
-If the problem is not specific to Cloud Shell
+or Cloud Shell doesn't work with a particular Browser, then continue to open a case here.
+If the problem <br>
-# Please open a case with the respective technology.
+is not specific to Cloud Shell Please open a case with the respective technology.<br>